true

 91%

-first attempt insertion success*18
+first attempt insertion success*,18

 Minimize unnecessary costs associated with IV complications, IV replacements, and sample recollections that may delay patient care, prolong discharge, and create dissatisfaction for both clinicians and patients.3,5